hmightypirate/AllMyCircuits/examples/buzzer_jukebox/Readme.md

-Example of a buzzer controller.
-Plays a given melody.
+Example of a simple jukebox using a buzzer controller.
+Plays a list of melodies.

+The playlist file can be made using https://github.com/punkto/RTTTL_python/blob/master/rtttl_dir_to_c_format.py

 Pinout:
 PC13 -> Internal LED.